IPopovSci/Crypto_deeplearning_study/Readme.md

 * Acquisition of crypto data through Rest-API
 * Resampling of existing data to a lower-resolution
-* Data feature enchansment via technical analysis
+* Data feature enhancement via technical analysis
 * Data rescaling and PCA (Principal Component Analysis)
 * Several deep learning networks to train and experiment with
 * Custom data pipeline with ease of adding and removing features